 Immigration Challenges for Victims of Abuse in Texas

 While law enforcement agencies and lawmakers have made many efforts to improve the rights of immigrants who are the victims of violent crimes, the simple truth remains that many aliens who are victims in these cases remain silent out of simple fears.
 In many cases, victims are totally unaware of their rights.

 In some cases, victims base their fears on misinformation they were provided about dealing with police officers.
 In other cases, simple language barriers can be obstacles that make immigrants uncomfortable reporting crimes to authorities.

 Another common challenge for victims of abuse is fears about what might happen to the loved ones who committed acts of violence or domestic violence.
 Families often depend on abusers for financial support, and prison sentences for abusers create additional fears about child custody.

-The Gonzalez Law Group understands the many reasons that victims of domestic violence or other violent crimes can be afraid to come forward.
+Our firm understands the many reasons that victims of domestic violence or other violent crimes can be afraid to come forward.
 We assist people all over the greater Harris County and help them understand all of their immigration rights.

 Victims of Abuse Resources in Harris County

 Information on the Legal Rights Available to Immigrant Victims of Domestic Violence in the United States and Facts about Immigrating on a Marriage-Based Visa Fact Sheet — Visit this section of the USCIS website to view a fact sheet that explains domestic violence and informs immigrants of their legal rights in the United States.
 Find answers to several frequently asked questions about these issues.
 One section also lists services available to victims of domestic violence and sexual assault in the United States.